 - 1 teaspoon pure vanilla extract

-- Whisk the flour, baking soda and baking powder together.
-Finely grate the zest of 1 lemon and squeeze the juice.
-If you dont have ¼ cup, squeeze the juice from the second lemon.
+Grate the zest of 1 lemon and squeeze the juice.
+If you dont have ¼ cup after the first lemon, squeeze the juice from the second lemon.

 Put the sugar and lemon zest in the bowl of a stand mixer.

 Using your fingertips, rub tthe ingredients together until the sugar is moist and fragrant.

 Add the butter and salt to the bowl and beat on medium speed until the mixture is smooth, about 2 minutes.
 Beat in the egg, followed by the vanilla and lemon juice.